Most of us have heard how bad conventional toxic deodorant is for us (so bad), but what does that really mean?

 I was speaking of Lume

-Tara H said:
+— Tara H

 Since puberty nothing has made my armpits smell fresh.
 I have always been embarrassed of my smell.
 I smelled more than my husband used men’s deodorant.
 This is life changing for me.
 Thank you T